davidlilek/evaluation_masterthesis/README.md

 LFQ intensities were compared and analyzed using `compare_lfqintensities.R`.

 All results are summarized and visualized in `afterprocessing4masterthesis.R`.
+The number of proteins and relative standard deviation was investigated.

 * single plots for each concentration
 * analysis and comparison using one and two peptides for post-processing
 * comparison number of human proteins
-* analysis and comaprison of different evaluation methods
+* analysis and comparison of different evaluation methods
 * comparison of MBR and no MBR

 ## Extracts

+Contains one Rmd for each evaluation method as described above resulting in 8 Rmd files. `20220406_TR_extracts` refers to the name of the LC-MS/MS sequence.
+The results are summarized in 4 Rmd files.

+* `20220406_TR_extracs_summary_rerun_onepeptide.Rmd`
+* `20220406_TR_extracts_summary_rerun_seconpeptides_onepeptide.Rmd`
+* `20220406_TR_extracts_summary_rerun_twopeptide.Rmd`
+* `20220406_TR_extracts_summary_seconpeptides_rerun_twopeptide.Rmd`

+In this files the results are sumarized and plots created and arranged for master thesis in file `afterprocessing4masterthesis.R`.

+All results are summarized and visualized in `afterprocessing4masterthesis.R`.
+The number of proteins and relative standard deviation was investigated.

+* single plots for each extract
+* analysis and comparison using one and two peptides for post-processing
+* analysis and comparison of different evaluation methods
+* comparison of MBR and no MBR

 ## scripts-4masterthesis

+This folder contains a collecation of different evaluations and useful commands that were used in the course of the master thesis.

+* `compare_fasta` was used to compare different download options for FASTA files of *Homo sapiens* and *Tribolium castaneum*
+* `download_ftp.py`